Indian art: Contemporary art (c. 1900 CE-present)

 In 1947, India became independent of British rule.
 A group of six artists – K. H. Ara, S. K. Bakre, H. A. Gade, M.F.
 Husain, S.H.
 Raza and Francis Newton Souza – founded the Bombay Progressive Artists' Group in the year 1952, to establish new ways of expressing India in the post-colonial era.
 Though the group was dissolved in 1956, it was profoundly influential in changing the idiom of Indian art.
 Almost all India's major artists in the 1950s were associated with the group.
 Some of those who are well-known today are Bal Chabda, Manishi Dey, V. S. Gaitonde, Krishen Khanna, Ram Kumar, Tyeb Mehta, K. G. Subramanyan, A. Ramachandran, Devender Singh, Akbar Padamsee, John Wilkins, Himmat Shah and Manjit Bawa.
 Present-day Indian art is varied as it had been never before.
 Among the best-known artists of the newer generation include Bose Krishnamachari and Bikash Bhattacharjee.

-Painting and sculpture remained important in the later half of the twentieth century, though in the work of leading artists such as Nalini Malani, Subodh Gupta, Narayanan Ramachandran, Vivan Sundaram, Jitish Kallat, GR Iranna, Bharati Kher, Chittravanu Muzumdar, they often found radical new directions.
+Painting and sculpture remained important in the later half of the twentieth century, though in the work of leading artists such as Nalini Malani, Subodh Gupta, Narayanan Ramachandran, Vivan Sundaram, Jitish Kallat, GR Iranna, Bharati Kher, Chittrovanu Muzumdar, they often found radical new directions.
 Bharti Dayal has chosen to handle the traditional Mithila painting in most contemporary way and created her own style through the exercises of her own imagination, they appear fresh and unusual.

 The increase in discourse about Indian art, in English as well as vernacular Indian languages, changed the way art was perceived in the art schools.
 Critical approach became rigorous; critics like Geeta Kapur, R. Siva Kumar, Shivaji K. Panikkar, Ranjit Hoskote, amongst others, contributed to re-thinking contemporary art practice in India.